Ernest Juvara

-Ernest Juvara (May 5, 1870, Bârlad, Vaslui County – May 5, 1933, Bucharest) was a Romanian physician, innovative in surgical and instrumental techniques.
-He was a professor at the Faculty of Medicine of the University of Bucharest, with contributions in the field of bone prostheses, intestinal anastomoses and spinal anesthesia.
+Ernest Juvara (May 5, 1870 – May 5, 1933) was a Romanian physician, innovative in surgical and instrumental techniques.
+He was a professor at the Faculty of Medicine of the University of Bucharest, with contributions in the field of bone prostheses, intestinal anastomoses, and spinal anesthesia.

-He went to high school in Bucharest, after which he studied at the Faculty of Medicine of the University of Paris from 1888 to 1895.
+He was born in Bârlad, Vaslui County, the son of Iorgu Juvara and Maria Docan.
+He went to Saint Sava High School in Bucharest, after which he studied at the Faculty of Medicine of the University of Paris from 1888 to 1895.
+He was awarded the Order of the Star of Romania, Knight rank.
+He died at his home in Bucharest, aged 63, due to an electrical injury from an appliance.
+A street next to the Bucharest Botanical Garden is named after him.